hanami/model/README.md

 ### Model Error Coercions

-We encapsulate all adapter's errors into Hanami specialized error classes.
+All adapters' errors are encapsulated into Hanami error classes.

 Hanami Model may raise the following exceptions: